shikha-16/Women-in-Technology/Contributing.md

 Thank you for wanting to contribute!
 Please note that this project is released with a [Contributor Code of Conduct](Code-of-Conduct.md).
 By participating in this project you agree to abide by its terms.

+You'll need a [GitHub account](https://github.com/join)!

+## Pull Requests
 If you have something awesome to contribute, this is how you do it.

-You'll need a [GitHub account](https://github.com/join)!

 1. Access the Women in Tech GitHub page.
 For example: https://github.com/shikha-16/Women-in-Tech-India
 2. Click on the `readme.md` file: